hkarthik7/hkarthik7.github.io/_posts/2020/12/04/2020-12-04-AzureDevOpsJavaSDK.md

 Provided that you have your `personal access token` with you by now, let's explore the usage of the library.

-**azd** depends on `com.fasterxml.jackson.core` to output the API response as `java` object.
+**azd** depends on `com.fasterxml.jackson.core` to deserialize the API response as `java` object.

 ### Examples

-- Before calling any methods in the library you should create a connection object using `Connection` class with `organization name`, `project name` and `personal access token`.
+- Before calling any methods in the library you should create a connection object using `AzDClientApi` class with `organization name`, `project name` and `personal access token`.
 However `project name` is not mandatory and you can always set it whenever required.

 Setting these as defaults allows you to pass it's instances to all the classes you call in the library.